alexnathanson/solar-protocol/installation.md

 * To allow for htaccess redirect activate this module: `sudo a2enmod rewrite`
 * `sudo systemctl restart apache2`

 Install PHP graphics library for dithering.
-Note that the version will need to match you php version.
+Note that the version will need to match your php version.
 * `sudo apt-get install php7.3-gd`
 * `sudo systemctl restart apache2`